 - Line 2 baking sheets with parchment or non-stick liner

-- Put the flour, sugar and vanilla into a bowl and mix.
-Stir in the beaten egg and mix with a spoon or your hands until you have a smoothish dough.
+- Put the flour, baking powder, salt, fennel seeds and sugar into a bowl and mix thoroughly.
+Stir in the beaten egg and vanilla.
+Mix with a spoon or your hands until you have a smoothish dough.

-- Place on a lightly floured surface and knead in the nuts and seeds.
+- Place on a lightly floured surface and knead in the nuts.

 - Divide the mixture into 2 and roll out into a compact log shape about 4cm wide.

 - Lightly glaze with a little egg wash.
 Place each log crosswise on a baking sheet.

 - Remove from the oven and reduce the temperature to 150°.